ncssar/radiolog/INSTALL.md

 know if you are missing it when a generated PDF during print will show up with a bunch of dots instead of letters.

-After you have all the files from this repo (download the zip and extract to C:\), and all the above prerequisites are in place, you will need to set up the 'local' directory.
-As of 8-1-19 there is no code in place to create the local directory for a fresh installation: you will need to create a dir named 'local' in the radiolog install dir (such as C:\radiolog-master\local) and in that directory you will need to place radiolog.cfg (can be blank) and an optional logo file as spelled out below.

-# RadioLog.ini optional settings
+# RadioLog.ini Optional Settings
-Optional file local/radiolog.cfg can be used to change various settings.
-That file is plain text, and has documentation inside it.

-If the 'local' directory does not exist yet, i.e. the first time you run radiolog, it will be created as a copy of the 'local_default' directory included as part of the installation.
+On Windows settings for RadioLog can be configured in an INI file.
+This file on Windows is generally located here:
+<Drive>:\Users\<Current User>\AppData\Roaming\NCSSAR\RadioLog.ini

-If new radiolog versions contain new user-definable options, local_default/radiolog.cfg will contain the new options and documentation.
+If new RadioLog versions contain new user-definable options, local_default/Radiolog.ini will contain the new options and documentation.

 # radiolog_logo.jpg
-You can optionally provide a logo image to be incldued on radiolog printouts (except for clue reports).
+You can optionally provide a logo image to be included on RadioLog printouts (except for clue reports).
 The file will be scaled to print in the pdf files, so a starting size of 200x200 pixels or less should be fine.
+On Windows this file should be located at:
+<Drive>:\Users\<Current User>\AppData\Roaming\NCSSAR\RadioLog\
-Name the file local/radiolog_logo.jpg.
-Note that a default logo is included in local_default so will be copied in to place the first time you run radiolog.
-You can then delete local/radiolog_logo.jpg or overwrite it with your own logo.
+Name the file radiolog_logo.jpg.
+Note that a default logo is included in local_default so will be copied in to place the first time you run RadioLog.
+You can then delete radiolog_logo.jpg or overwrite it with your own logo.

 That should do it!
 Just run 'python radiolog.py' to run the program.
 You may